-Inmate kills officer at Folsom prison quarry in 1938
+Officer killed at Folsom prison quarry in 1938

 “Johnston died in the prison hospital two hours later.
-Sterling’s rampage was halted by a rifle bullet fired from a gun by (Officer) A.C.
+Sterling’s rampage was halted by a rifle bullet fired from a gun by Guard A.C.
 Darrington.
-The slug struck (the inmate) in the left shoulder and he was taken to the hospital.”
+The slug struck Sterling in the left shoulder and he was taken to the hospital.”

 Johnston was 49 and had worked at the prison for five years.